kayleschmoyer/APIBuilder/README.md

    ```bash
    npm start
    ```
     Open `http://localhost:3000/` to launch the builder UI.
 After generating the API, docs are available at `http://localhost:3000/docs`.
+    The configuration used is saved under `configs/` and a code snippet for each table is written to `generated/`.

 ## Example